blinkk/amagaki/README.md

 - Can support multiple template languages or Markdown flavors.

+- Need to prototype this: single-page client-side rendering (i.e. Amagaki in a Chrome tab).
+Theoretically, this would allow us to build an interactive editor that lets operators change content and see an instant preview of the changes (all without a backend server).

+## What about the Live Editor (grow-ext-editor)?

+We'll need to prototype this!

+The server-side APIs that the Editor's frontend depends on can be rewritten as an Amagaki extension and then plugged into Amagaki's dev server.
+We can then pair the Editor frontend with the Amagaki server for page rendering.

+If we want to pursue this route, we may need to "fork" the Editor or add pluggable support for Amagaki's tags (i.e. `g.doc` -> `a.Doc`).

 ## Key differences from Grow.dev

 - Instant dev server startup.
 All routing and document instantiation is done